Mikis Theodorakis, Composer of ‘Zorba the Greek’ and ‘Serpico,’ Dies at 96

 His official website listed the cause of death as cardiopulmonary arrest.
 “Today we lost a part of Greece’s soul,” Greece’s cultural minister, Lina Mendoni, said on Twitter.
 “Mikis Theodorakis, Mikis the teacher, the intellectual, the radical, our Mikis, has gone.”

+Greek president Katerina Sakellaropoulou called him a “pan-Hellenic personality… a universal artist, an invaluable asset of our musical culture,” and Prime Minister Kyriakos Mitsotakis announced three days of national mourning.

-Theodorakis’ colorful score for the 1964 “Zorba the Greek,” starring Anthony Quinn and Alan Bates, was an international hit (its soundtrack album reached the top 30 of Billboard’s album charts) with its infectious “Zorba’s Dance” and its bright Greek instrumentation.
+Theodorakis’ colorful score for the 1964 “Zorba the Greek,” starring Anthony Quinn and Alan Bates, was an international hit (its soundtrack album reached the top 30 of Billboard’s album charts) with its infectious “Zorba’s Dance” and its unusual bouzouki sounds.
 It was nominated for a Grammy and a Golden Globe.
 The dance became known as sirtaki and “Zorba’s Dance” was covered numerous times, including by Herb Alpert and the Tijuana Brass.

 As director Michael Cacoyannis said at the time, “Theodorakis succeeded in creating music of such inner excitement and stirring rhythms as to match the glorious defiance of Zorba’s spirit.”
 They did five other films together, including adaptations of classic literature (“Electra” in 1962, “The Trojan Women” in 1971, “Iphigenia” in 1977), a contemporary comedy (“The Day the Fish Came Out,” 1977) and a Biblical story for television (“The Story of Jacob and Joseph,” 1974).

 Theodorakis’ political activities inspired later film-music masterpieces.
-He was elected three times to the Greek Parliament, first as a left-wing candidate in 1965, and his outspoken nature resulted in his music being banned by the military junta that took power in 1967; he was jailed, then interned in a concentration camp, and – after international pressure by fellow artists including Leonard Bernstein, Arthur Miller and Harry Belafonte – exiled in 1970.
+He was elected three times to the Greek Parliament, first as a left-wing deputy in 1964, and his outspoken nature resulted in his music being banned by the military junta that took power in 1967.
+He was jailed, then interned in a concentration camp, and – after international pressure by fellow artists including Leonard Bernstein, Arthur Miller and Harry Belafonte – exiled in 1970.

 Costa-Gavras reunited with Theodorakis for the score of another political thriller, 1972’s “State of Siege,” about terrorist kidnappings in South America; the composer’s use of traditional Latin American folk instruments resulted in one of his most evocative scores.
 And in 1973, Theodorakis wrote the music for Sidney Lumet’s “Serpico,” about corruption in the New York City police department.
 Both scores were BAFTA nominated; “Serpico,” with arrangements by American jazz artist Bob James, also earned a Grammy nomination.